python-rapidjson/python-rapidjson/docs/dump.rst

                             otherwise be serialized
    :param bool sort_keys: whether dictionary keys should be sorted
                           alphabetically
+   :param bool single_line_array: whether to print array in a single line, in pretty mode.
    :param int number_mode: enable particular behaviors in handling numbers
    :param int datetime_mode: how should :class:`datetime`, :class:`time` and
                              :class:`date` instances be handled